joshdeadbody/PDD-planer/README.md

 **Deterministic vs. Probabilistic Scoping** — The split between the two planners reflects the reality of modern automation.
 If a process relies on stable UIs and structured data, the RPA PDD Planner ensures tight, step-by-step governance.
 If a process relies on unstructured data and dynamic routing, the Agentic Planner ensures the blast radius is contained and the agent's output is highly auditable.

+**The Business Case Handoff** — The addition of the Business Case Builder bridges the gap between technical Business Analysis and executive sponsorship.
+It ensures that before a line of code is written, the initiative makes financial sense and has a clear payback period.

-**URL-based handoff** — the Assessment Tool passes parameters to the Planners via URL rather than localStorage.
-This keeps the tools stateless, independently usable, and easy to share or bookmark at any point in the workflow.
+**URL-based handoff** — the tools pass parameters to each other via URL rather than localStorage.
+This keeps them stateless, independently usable, and easy to share or bookmark at any point in the workflow.

 ---